-- 1. Call meeting to order - 2.
-Approval of the December 12, 2006 minutes - 3.
-Reorganization of IT units Elizabeth Unger - 4.
+- 1. President Roger Adams called the meeting to order at 3:33 p.m. - 2.
+The minutes of the December 12, 2006 meeting were approved as distributed. - 3.
+Reorganization of IT units Elizabeth Unger was unable to attend.
+Hopefully she will be at the February meeting. - 4.
 Reports from Standing Committees - A. Academic Affairs Committee Fred Fairchild - 1.
 Course and Curriculum Changes - a.
 Undergraduate Education - 1.
-Approve the following course changes approved by the College of Agriculture on October 11, 2006:
+Fairchild moved to approve the following course changes approved by the College of Agriculture on October 11, 2006: